Aerospace Engineering

 Thesis or Project Committee

 As part of the Plan of Study a student is required to form a thesis or project committee with a minimum of three Graduate Faculty, a minimum of two must be AE faculty members.
 Additional committee members may be selected by the student from either AE or other School of Engineering faculty members.
-The chairman of the committee must be an AE faculty member.
+The chair of the committee must be an AE faculty member.

 Plan of Study